Team Stange Racing: Car No. 47 results

+Camping World Truck Series

+In 2022, Team Stange was also announced that they would run a NASCAR Camping World Truck Series race at Sonoma Raceway, although they would end up not entering that particular race.

 ARCA Racing Series

+Car No. 46 history

-Team Stange Racing debuted in the ARCA Racing Series in the 2014 season, with Maryeve Dufault, Brian Finney, Buster Graham, and Christian Celaya as drivers.
-In the 2015 season, the team competed in the NASCAR K&N Pro Series East with Christian Celaya and Mike Senica.
-In 2016 they entered only two races, with John Gustafson and Frank Kimmel as the respective drivers.
-After a five-year absence from the series, the team would announce a return to the series in 2022 with Matteo Nannini driving a part time #46 entry beginning at Mid-Ohio Sports Car Course in July.
+Team Stange Racing debuted in the ARCA Racing Series in the 2014 season, with Maryeve Dufault behind the wheel of No. 46 car.

+In 2016, the team fielded the No. 46 for Frank Kimmel at Daytona.

+After a five-year absence from the series, the team would announce a return to the series in 2022 with Matteo Nannini driving a part time No. 46 entry beginning at Mid-Ohio Sports Car Course in July.
 However, they did not show up at Mid-Ohio.